Carolina Cruz-Neira: Early career

-Before coming to the United States, Cruz-Neira worked as a software systems engineer in several companies in Venezuela.
-One of her early projects was the design of a real-time automated system to control a hydroponic farm.
+Before coming to the United States, Cruz-Neira worked as a software systems engineer in several companies in Venezuela, including Teleprovenca, a data center providing data services for many corporations..
+One of her early projects was the design of a real-time automated system to control a hydrophonic farm.
 Her system monitored the status of all the plants, stations, inventory, and supply chain, accelerating the farm's operations by optimizing resource usage and cost.
 She also designed a visualization system to organize, retrieve and edit floor plans for new construction.

-After her BS graduation in 1987she joined the company Teleprovenca in Caracas, Venezuela, one of the largest data and computational centers in South America.
+After her BS graduation in 1987 she joined the company Teleprovenca in Caracas, Venezuela, one of the largest data and computational centers in South America.
 She started as an intern and quickly raised to R&D lead.
 She developed a new language to agilize the development of enterprise large scale applications that required processing large volumes of transactions on a regular basis.
 She was also part of the team that developed the software architecture for the first ATM machines.

 Her academic honors and her work at Teleprovenca led her to receive a Rotary International Ambassador Award, which brought her to the United States to pursue a MS degree while learning English.
 In this role, Cruz-Neira was stationed in Chicago as a goodwill ambassador to the US sharing the Venezuela and Spaniard culture and history.

 At the completion of the Rotary Ambassador Award, Cruz-Neira received a High-Performance Computing Award, which allowed her to spend six months embedded in the leading HPC companies: Thinking Machines Corporation, IBM, and Cray Research.
 This experience started her interest and long career integrating HPC into real-time visual and interactive environments.

 She joined IBM Wall Street in 1991 as lead visualization software architect.
 She developed one of the first visualization languages and visualization architectures using the IBM RISC systems.
 Her work on 3D multidimensional visual representations was one of the first real-time, interactive visualizations of live stock market activity for Wall Street.